python-for-humanists-penn/Python_for_Humanists_Working_Group/topicschedule.md

 No meeting (HILT)

 ## June 11th (Monday instead of Tuesday)
-Canceled (most of the participants were not able to attend today's session)
+Canceled (most regular participants would not have been able to attend today's session)

 ## June 19th
 Project: Analyzing Stylistics in a Journal Corpus (5)